Using a hand or stand mixer, cream the butter until soft and pale yellow in color.

 Next, add the eggs one at a time, beating well after each addition.

-Turn the mixer down to slow (or stir) speed and gradually add the flour mixture into the creamed mixture.
+Turn the mixer down to the slowest speed and gradually add the flour and soda mixture into the creamed mixture.

-Shape the dough into a round, cover with plastic wrap and chill several hours or overnight.
+Shape the dough into a round or rectangle, cover with plastic wrap, and chill several hours or overnight.

 If you chill your dough overnight, remove it from the fridge about 15 minutes before rolling.